jpverkamp/blog/content/programming/2014/2014-01-15-graph-coloring.md

 Still, we should be able to do better.

-<a href="http://www.reddit.com/r/dailyprogrammer/comments/1tj0kl/122313_challenge_130_hard_coloring_frances/ceb58ch">One interesting comment</a> from the original problem brings up some work from {{< wikipedia page="Daniel Brélaz" text="Daniel Brélaz" >}}.
+<a href="http://www.reddit.com/r/dailyprogrammer/comments/1tj0kl/122313_challenge_130_hard_coloring_frances/ceb58ch">One interesting comment</a> from the original problem brings up some work from [[wiki:Daniel Brélaz|Daniel Brélaz]]().
 Essentially, you repeatedly pick the node that has the most already colored neighbors (those will be the hardest to color), breaking ties by the most uncolored neighbors (most likely to need a new color).
 The way I'll be implementing that is by assigning a 'brélaz-number' to each node:

 {{< latex >}}brelaz(n) = |G| coloredNeighbors(n) + uncoloredNeighbors(n){{< /latex >}}